Dr. Oveis Rezvanian[2]

 After a dispute arises, it might very often happen that a party to the dispute requires an emergency measure, especially before the constitution of the arbitral tribunal.
 In such circumstances, the parties may ask the competent State court for an emergency measure.
 However, for the same reasons that the parties have chosen arbitration as the ultimate method for resolution of their disputes, including confidentiality, the recourse to the State court for emergency measure before the constitution of the tribunal may not be desirable.
 In an ad hoc arbitration, it is hard to imagine a solution other than State court’s assistance, while the situation in an institutional arbitration may substantially differ due to the mechanism that arbitral institutions have envisaged in their rules.

-The first attempt of this type, i.e. a mechanism for granting an interim measure outside the court room prior to the constitution of an arbitral tribunal, was the Pre-Arbitral Referee Procedure introduced by the International Court of Arbitration of the International Chamber of Commerce (‘ICC’) in 1990.
+The first attempt of this type, i.e. a mechanism for granting an interim measure outside the courtroom prior to the constitution of an arbitral tribunal, was the Pre-Arbitral Referee Procedure introduced by the International Court of Arbitration of the International Chamber of Commerce (‘ICC’) in 1990.
 According to Article 2.1 of the ICC Pre-Arbitral Referee Procedure Rules, the referee is empowered to grant an emergency measure request prior to the constitution of the tribunal.
-Although, the Pre-Arbitral Referee Procedure was generally welcomed as an innovative solution by the scholars at the time when it was introduced,[5] it was not immediately used by the practitioners and remained dormant for more than a decade.[6]
+Although, the Pre-Arbitral Referee Procedure was generally welcomed as an innovative solution by the scholars at the time when it was introduced, [5] it was not immediately used by the practitioners and remained dormant for more than a decade.[6]
 A reason for this postponed practice was the fact that the parties should have concluded an agreement in writing giving their consent to the use of the procedure according to Article 3 of the ICC Pre-Arbitral Referee Procedure Rules and the limited use of this procedure is generally blamed on its opt-in character.[7]
 Furthermore, the nature of the decision of the referee was a matter of question: whether it is an order or it may qualify as an award.[8]
 Due to these two important reasons, arbitral institutions have followed another solution which is widely known as the emergency arbitration procedure incorporated also into the 2018 TRAC Rules.

 Emergency Arbitration Expedited Procedure Tehran Regional Arbitration Center